pypa/packaging.python.org/source/peps.rst

 :PEP Status: Accepted

-:Summary: Specifies a built distribution format, that is based on, but modernizes
+:Summary: Specifies a :term:`Built Distribution` format, that is based on, but
-          the :term:`Egg` format.
-Wheel filenames conform to :ref:`PEP425
+          modernizes the :term:`Egg` format.
+Wheel filenames conform to :ref:`PEP425 <PEP425s>`
-          <PEP425s>`

           .. note::